 Raising Monarch Butterflies from Eggs Part 2

 The 5th instar, had been ravenously eating then suddenly stopped and became very lethargic.
-I was worried because they can go mouldy and essentially liquify in a day.
+I was worried because they can go moldy and essentially liquefy in a day.
 This however was not the case.
 After a while he made his way to the lid and attached himself to the bottom.
 Even though the plastic is very smooth whatever glue and silk he made stuck very well.
 He actually put silk for about 1 inch around his little button area.
 I tried to remove this after he had emerged and found that I could not pull it off.
 I eventually had to scrape it with a stainless steel scrubbie.

 It took the caterpillar several hours to attach himself.
 At that point he is not dangling but hanging on front and back to the lid.
 I had given him a little branch but he preferred the lid.
 He then let go of the lid and started dangling, at first mostly curled up but then in a definite j shape.
 He was dangling by his rear end.
 At that point he had faded colour a bit and his antenna and other bits were sort of limp.

-I attached a thread to the silk button and moved the crysalid to a branch so I could see it better and check on it more easily.
+I attached a thread to the silk button and moved the chrysalids to a branch so I could see it better and check on it more easily.
 It should take about 12 days to transform into a butterfly.

 Within a couple of days of each other 3 more caterpillars transformed to crysalids.
 There might be some sort of timing or synchronizing because they had not all emerged from their eggs in this order and some of the caterpillars were a bit smaller.
 I lost 2 caterpillars to some sort of rotting.